ezaf/ezgl/src/docs/main_object_interface.md

 `"render_height"`  | Rendered/Logical resolution height within window.
 `"render_width"`   | Rendered/Logical resolution width within window.
 `"scaling"`        | `"nearest"` or `"linear"`.
 You're more likely to use the latter.
+`"self_destruct"`  | Program will self destruct after this many seconds.
+Useful for automated build tests.
 `"show_cursor"`    | Whether the mouse cursor is shown.
 `"quit"`           | If set to `true`, the program will exit after the current frame.
 `"t"`              | Unix time (ms).